Erykah Badu’s “Honey” Was a Five-Year-Old 9th Wonder Fruity Loops Beat

 In a candid 2008 interview with XLR8R, 9th himself explained why he started using FL Studio in the first place.
 As he reveals to writer Jesse Serwer, it was a matter of necessity.
 “I’m not gonna not make music because I can’t afford an MPC,” he said.
 “I didn’t choose Fruity Loops to sample–that’s the only choice I had.”

-This means 9th, who seems like he has entire hard drives full of amazing, unused instrumentals, made “Honey” around the same time as The Listening, casually sat on it for five years, then won a Grammy with it after Badu selected his beat for her lead single from New Amerykah Part One (4th World War).
+This means 9th, who seems like he has entire hard drives full of amazing, unused instrumentals, made “Honey” around the same time as The Listening, casually sat on it for five years, then had Badu select his beat for her lead single from New Amerykah Part One (4th World War).
 Pretty remarkable.

 “The fact that it’s a $50 program that you download off Kazaa and I [won] a Grammy off of it fucks with some people.” — 9th Wonder